askap-vast/vast-tools/docs/components/pipeline.md

 Checks to see if any of the planets, including Pluto, the Sun and the Moon, are observable at any time in the pipeline run.
 A pandas dataframe will be returned containing the positions of found objects.
 An empty dataframe will be returned if no objects are in the pipeline run.

+The columns of the returned dataframe are:

+  * `DATEOBS` The date of the observation (image) being checked.
+  * `centre-ra` The right ascension coordinate of the image centre in degrees.
+  * `centre-dec` The declination coordinate of the image centre in degrees.
+  * `planet` The name of the planet.
+  * `ra` The right ascension coordinate of the planet location in degrees.
+  * `dec` The declination coordinate of the planet location in degrees.
+  * `sep` The on-sky separation between the planet location and the image centre in degrees.

+!!! warning "Warning: Long Run Time"
+    Beware that for large pipeline runs the check could take a while to complete.

 !!!example
     ```python